SIGN UP FOR NEWSLETTER

 Just as Veeravati breaks her fast, she gets the news of the death of the king.
 Devastated by the loss, the queen rushes to the palace.
 Next, Goddess Parvati appears in front of the grief-stricken queen and asks her to observe the fast again to offer her prayers of penance.
 With her devotion and love, the queen was able to bring back the king to life.
 And they lived happily ever after.

-Top Delhi markets like Chandni Chowk, Lajpat Nagar, Kamla Nagar, Sarojini Nagar, South Extension Market, Shahpur Jat Market and Karol Bagh are hots favorites for all the traditional Karva Chauth shopping as well as Puja materials.
-While splendid boutiques in Shahpur Jat market can help you finalize your perfect Karva Chauth outfit, Chandni Chowk and Karol Bagh are your go-to destinations for more affordable bargains.
+Top Delhi markets like Chandni Chowk, Lajpat Nagar, Kamla Nagar, Sarojini Nagar, South Extension Market, Shahpur Jat Market and Karol Bagh are hots favorites for all the traditional Karwa Chauth shopping as well as Puja materials.
+While splendid boutiques in Shahpur Jat market can help you finalize your perfect Karwa Chauth outfit, Chandni Chowk and Karol Bagh are your go-to destinations for more affordable bargains.

 As part of the tradition, daughters-in-law presents new clothes to their mothers-in-law and mothers-in-law, in return, gifts them red sindoor, bindi, bangles and other make-up items.
 The gesture is symbolic of the blessings of elders for a long and happy married life.